alemigav/harmony-hash-game/HarmonyHash_Game_Design.md

 ### 19. Non-Fungible Token Output

-Upon successful completion of a Harmony Hex Token, the system generates a digital certificate representing the solved state.
+Upon successful completion of a Harmony Hash Token, the system generates a digital certificate representing the solved state.
 This certificate includes:

 * The exact positions and identities of the twenty-eight (28) fixed hexagrams
 * A timestamp of completion